Photographers in the United States

 Later in the decade, her work took a new direction as she set out to document rural life.
 Traveling to New England, New York, and Pennsylvania, she photographed Mennonites and various Shaker settlements.
 Later, in the rural South, she recorded South Carolina’s Gullah people, Creoles, and Appalachian mountaineers.
 Why the interest in cultural anthropology?
 The early death of Ulmann’s mother and the photographer’s own delicate health as a youngster, as well as exposure to Hine, no doubt sensitized her to the dignity of human struggle.
 Also, she wanted to record a disappearing way of life and to serve some social purpose.
 However, this body of work could never be mistaken for an objective record; although handsome, the images romanticize and idealize their subjects.

-trude fleischmann, who took up photography at age nine, grew up in a prosperous Jewish family in Vienna.
-On returning there after studying art history in Paris, she opened a thriving portrait studio in 1918, drawing her subjects mainly from the world of actors (Hedy Lamarr, Katharine Cornell), dancers, and musicians (Bruno Walter).
+Trude Fleischmann, who took up photography at age nine, grew up in a prosperous Jewish family in Vienna.
+On returning there after studying art history in Paris, she opened a thriving portrait studio in 1918, drawing her subjects mainly from the world of actors (Hedy Lamarr [link to new entry on Hedy Lamarr], Katharine Cornell), dancers, and musicians (Bruno Walter).
 While her early work was brown-tinted and soft-focused, she favored a more “modern” sharp-focused approach.
-Later in New York, lotte jacobi (1896–1990), born in Germany, likewise specialized in portraits of artistic and scientific achievers (Einstein, Thomas Mann, J.D.
+Later in New York, Lotte Jacobi (1896–1990), born in Germany, likewise specialized in portraits of artistic and scientific achievers (Einstein, Thomas Mann, J.D.
 Salinger).